 What You Should Know as a Federal Employee, Contractor, Cooperative Agreement Participant, or Grantee

 Various Federal statutes and regulations prohibit certain "lobbying" and other similar activities by federal employees, as well as federal contractors, cooperative agreement participants, and grantees.
 The definition of "lobbying" differs within each statute or regulation.
-The restrictions generally prohibit contacting or encouraging others to contact a state or federal legislator or executive branch official in an attempt to influence the enactment or modification of legislation or other specified activities such as the award extension of a contract or financial assistance agreement.
-The following discussion provides general guidelines that identify the primary statutory and regulatory lobbying restrictions which are relevant to DOE, federal employees, and contractors or subcontractors.
+The restrictions generally prohibit contacting or encouraging others to contact a member of Congress, a jurisdiction, or an official of any government (Federal, state or local) in an attempt to influence the enactment or modification of legislation or other specified activities, such as the award or extension of a contract or financial assistance agreement.
+The following discussion provides general guidelines that identify the primary statutory and regulatory lobbying restrictions which are relevant to DOE, federal employees, contractors or subcontractors, and financial assistance recipients.
 This information is not intended to be all-inclusive and does not constitute an official interpretation of the meaning or applicability of the statutes or regulations addressed below.
 Readers should consult their legal counsel for guidance on lobbying and similar activities.

 - communicate with Members of Congress and their staffs in support of Administration or Departmental positions;

 - communicate with the public through public speeches and published writings to promote Administration or Departmental positions;